-Coinciding with the Classic Outback Trial, this 4WD Tagalong Tour kicks off at Parkes on Sunday 9th of August and finishes in Bathurst on the morning of Saturday 15th August – just in time to witness the first cars of the Classic Outback Trial cross the finish line.
+Coinciding with the Classic Outback Trial, this 4WD Tagalong Tour kicks off at Parkes on Sunday 27 March 2022 and finishes in Bathurst on the morning of Saturday 2 April – just in time to see the first cars of the Classic Outback Trial cross the finish line.

 This fully accommodated and catered 4WD Tagalong Tour showcases some of the best 4WD tracks and attractions across Central and Western NSW.
 It is an easy to medium graded 4WD tour suited for stock standard 4WD and AWD vehicles.
 Each day will bring challenging and fun 4WD tracks to negotiate, fun & educational attractions and tours – coupled with great food and quality accommodation provided along the way.

-The 2020 Classic Outback 4WD Tagalong Tour is a fully accommodated and catered Tag-a-long style 4WD tour running from Sunday 9th August to Saturday 15th August (7 Days/ 6 nights).
+The Classic Outback Trial 4WD Tagalong Tour is a fully accommodated and catered Tag-a-long style 4WD tour running from Sunday 27 March to Saturday 2 April 2022 (7 Days/ 6 nights).
 The grade of the 4WD tracks range from easy to medium – and are suited for standard 4WD or AWD vehicles.

 Your touring package includes quality cabin-style accommodation each night – and all meals, daily tours and activities.
 Guests may purchase alcohol separately if they wish.
 Cabin accommodation is quite limited in the smaller towns we visit, so you are encouraged to book early to avoid disappointment.
 There is also a limited Camping Option available, with some powered sites and amenities available at each of our stops.